coudertlab/simple-adsorption-workflow/README.md

         }
 }
 ```
-In this example, the user can modify parameters and default parameters for raspa.
+In this example, the user can modify parameters and default parameters for RASPA.
 One need to specify :
 - A six-letter CSD code identifying the material (example: `KAXQIL`)
 - A choice of guest molecule `molecule_name` (example: methane)
 - Temperature `temperature`